Gabboxl/ClassevivaPCTO/README.md

 ## What's next

-See the [v1.4.0 milestone](https://github.com/Gabboxl/ClassevivaPCTO/milestone/7) to know what features are currently under development and planned to be released in the next version.
+See the [v1.5.0 milestone](https://github.com/Gabboxl/ClassevivaPCTO/milestone/8) to know what features are currently under development and planned to be released in the next version.

-Also see the [ClassevivaPCTO's Roadmap](https://github.com/users/Gabboxl/projects/5) for a full view of the funcionalities scheduled for the next releases.
+Also see the [ClassevivaPCTO's Roadmap](https://github.com/users/Gabboxl/projects/5) for a full view of the functionalities scheduled for the next releases.

 ## Test account